akopvardanian-symfa/Trans-Credit_Documentation/Project Documentation/TransCredit - Complete Documentation.md

 2. **Institution offers credit insurance** to protect the loan in case of death or disability
 3. **Customer purchases insurance** as part of their loan package
 4. **Institution collects premium** from customer along with loan payments
+5. **Commission Retention**: Bank typically retains commission upfront before remitting to Plateau Group
-5. **Institution submits monthly reports** to Plateau Group with all insurance sales
+6. **Institution submits monthly reports** to Plateau Group with all insurance sales
-6. **Plateau Group processes** the insurance certificates and manages the policies
+7. **Plateau Group processes** the insurance certificates and manages the policies

+#### Financial Flow and Commission Structure
+- **Premium Payment**: End user pays premium to bank → bank pays Plateau Group
+- **Commission Rates**: Vary by plan type (commonly 60%, 53%, or other rates per agent agreement)
+- **Commission Retention**: Banks usually retain commission upfront, then remit net premium to Plateau
+- **Adjustment Handling**: When adjustments are needed (e.g., refunds), both Plateau and bank share the cost proportionally based on commission rate
+- **Remittance**: Banks send "agent remit" amount (total premium minus retained commission) to Plateau Group

 #### Where TransCredit Fits In
 **TransCredit** is the **internal processing system** used by Plateau Group to handle the monthly reports from financial institution agents.
 It's the system that Plateau Group uses to: